|How Bluetooth Works|

 So how does it work?

 Harald Bluetooth was a Viking king of Denmark between 940 and 981.
 Legend has it that as well as having stained teeth, he was good at getting people to talk to one another.
 Whatever the truth of the matter the two main companies involved in the development of Bluetooth, Ericsson and Nokia, decided to honour a Nordic hero in the name they chose for their project back in 1994.
+Put simply there is nothing "blue" or "toothy" about the wireless tech we call Bluetooth.

 The huge growth of wireless devices started even before Bluetooth came along.